arbaazpy/omnify_assignment/README.md

 # Event Management API

-A Django REST Framework (DRF) based API to manage events and attendees, implementing features such as event creation, registration, attendee listing, and authentication.
-Built with DRF and drf-spectacular for modern API-first projects.
+A Django REST Framework (DRF) based API to manage events and attendees.
+It supports features like event creation, attendee registration, user authentication, and timezone-aware scheduling.
+Built using Django, DRF, and drf-spectacular with clean, modular architecture.

 ---